 The frequency of resealing granite countertops depends on the type of granite and how much the surface is used.
 Kitchens with heavy cooking or bathrooms that get frequent use may need more attention than guest spaces.

 A simple way to know when to reseal is the water test.
-Usually, most granite surfaces need resealing 1–2 times per year, but checking regularly ensures your countertops stay protected and stain-free.
+According to our guidelines, natural stone like granite requires resealing every 6 months (semi-annually) to ensure your countertops stay perfectly protected and stain-free.

 Conclusion